 You point to the open sky, and bring your finger down in the span of 3 rounds, tracing a bright shooting star of pure energy to fall from the heavens.
 Choose one point you can see within range from the start of casting to the end (which must be the same point during casting).
 Each creature in a 10-foot radius sphere at the point of impact must make an Agility saving throw as a shooting star blazes down to smash into the area.
-On a failed saving throw, a creature or object struck by the star takes 5d6 damage.
-The damage is half arcane, and half magical bludgeoning damage.
+On a failed saving throw, a creature or object struck by the star takes 5d6 points of damage.
+The damage is half arcane, and half bludgeoning damage.
 On a successful saving throw, the creature takes half damage.

 The area struck has debris of the shooting star (which is difficult terrain and is made of no special material).
 The debris sheds dim light in a 10-foot radius for 1 hour before cooling down.